6 Unique Ways to Make Your Booth A Center Of Attraction

-To find out how to do this for your display, and to get some creative ideas, let’s take a look at how other exhibitors have designed their stall for the maximum wow factor.
+To find out how to do this for your display, and to get some creative trade show booth ideas, let’s take a look at how other exhibitors have designed their stall for the maximum wow factor.

 Using brand colours in the most effective way to promote your theme

 VMWare at VMWorld 2011, incorporated a smart blend of their brand colours in modular trade show booth rental displays to get all eyes on their display.
 Plexiglass towers were used to create the impression of how huge the brand was, and there was a snaking arrangement of workstations so that users could move through the display more easily.

 Have a logo associated with your brand?
 Highlight it on the display

 At the 2012 Association of PeriOperative Registered Nurses, Belimed had just a 30×30 but were able to make a really smart display that was visually appealing.
 Since the Belimed logo was that of a start up dial, branded tiles that lit up one after the other were used to highlight it.

 Promoting a new technology?
 Use it to power your booth

 InfoComm 2011 sees a lot of intelligent displays, and one of the best ones was that of DFI Tech.
 This display had a central tower comprising 18 screens that were synchronized with each other and powered by DFI’s own media engine.
 Since this product was also being sold at the show, it gave visitors a chance to see it in action so that they were more inclined to purchase it on the spot.

 Make use of all available space to captivate your audience